aarnphm/morph/docs/content/SRS/SRS.md

 > [!important] FR-1
 >
-> `tinymorph` shall provide suggestions during the planning phase of creative writing, offering assistance in structuring ideas, topics, or themes based on user input, with a focus on brainstorming and outlining rather than real-time text generation.
+> `morph` shall provide suggestions during the planning phase of creative writing, offering assistance in structuring ideas, topics, or themes based on user input, with a focus on brainstorming and outlining rather than real-time text generation.
 > The system should generate relevant planning suggestions within 10 seconds of receiving a prompt, producing outlines or idea guidance based on user input.

 Rationale: Traditional text suggestions may not suit creative writing, which is highly personal and abstract.
 Instead, guiding users through the planning phase helps them build a solid foundation for their content.

 > [!important] FR-2
 >
-> `tinymorph` shall provide users with manual control over text generation, enabling them to select advanced steering options such as tone, style, or creativity level.
+> `morph` shall provide users with manual control over text generation, enabling them to select advanced steering options such as tone, style, or creativity level.
 For beginners, a simplified option shall allow tone suggestions based on well-known authors.
 Additionally, users shall have the option to input their previous writing samples, allowing the model to adapt to their tone and style within a maximum of 30 seconds.

 Rationale: Providing manual control over the model's output allows both beginners and advanced users to customize the text generation to their preferences.
-Offering tone suggestions and the option to input past writing samples enhances personalization, making `tinymorph` more adaptable to individual writing styles.
+Offering tone suggestions and the option to input past writing samples enhances personalization, making `morph` more adaptable to individual writing styles.

 > [!important] FR-3
 >